 Boston College Ireland

-Boston College-Ireland also hosts an eight-week summer internship program which is the most extensive overseas internship offered by BC and affords students the opportunity to experience employment in sectors such as business, government, sport, non-profit, education and culture.
-Throughout their stay, students are guided by BCI staff and afforded a broad calendar of social and cultural events.
+Boston College-Ireland also hosts an eight-week summer internship program, which is the most extensive overseas internship offered by BC.
+It presents students with the experience of employment in sectors such as business, government, sport, non-profit, education and culture.
+Throughout their stay, students are guided by BCI staff and enjoy a broad calendar of social and cultural events.

 Academically, Boston College Ireland remains closely aligned with the University's Irish Studies Program and has become a leader in the provision of large-scale public history programs.
 In recent years, Boston College has completed the GAA Oral History Project, the Irish Sporting Heritage Project and a real-time online exhibition exploring the experience of the Irish in Gallipoli.
-Boston College is a key partner with the Irish Government in delivering online content relative to the Decade of Cenenaries, which marks the tumultuous events of a century ago in Ireland.
+BCI is a key partner with the Irish Government in delivering online content relative to the Decade of Centenaries, which marks the tumultuous events of a century ago in Ireland.
 Century Ireland is available online through 2023.